gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "So?"
 Jack pecked a piece of orange peel off the plate that Donaien had put in front of him.
 "Still shouldn't be allowed.
-I don't mind Vaszlav and the like---they know their station---but these new Hett…they're shifty."
+I don't mind Vaszlav and the like—they know their station—but these new Hett…they're shifty."
 He scratched the side of his head with a claw.
 "Like cats."

 "Well then, here's to the real Avauntois!"
 The ponytailed Forecastler raised his glass.
-Everyone else reached for theirs, saying, "The real Avauntois," with varying degrees of enthusiasm---everyone except Razi, who smiled slightly but said nothing.
+Everyone else reached for theirs, saying, "The real Avauntois," with varying degrees of enthusiasm—everyone except Razi, who smiled slightly but said nothing.

 Conversation rambled after that.
 When the innkeeper and his daughter